NMSU librarian Molly Molloy keeps the count for those killed in Juarez

 January 13, 2011

-Via her Frontera List, Molloy has taken on the macabre task of keeping and reporting statistics obtained from local newspaper reports on the daily and cumulative count of the murders in Ciudad Juarez.
-The total number of homicides for 2010 alone is estimated to be around 3,100.
+Via her Frontera List, abortion Molloy has taken on the macabre task of keeping and reporting statistics obtained from local newspaper reports on the daily and cumulative count of the murders in Ciudad Juarez.
+The total number of homicides for 2010 alone is estimated to be around 3, more about 100.

 Even though a list about “border things” has been around at NMSU since the early 1990s, Molloy did not take over the task of running it until the early 2000s.
 By 2004 she changed it to an e-mail list.
 It wasn’t until the sudden surge of violence in 2008 and her detailed acquisition of all pertinent articles that reporters and the media started using her list for facts and contact information.

 “The list includes the article as well as information about the victim’s name, age and gender, as well as where they were killed,” Molloy said.
 “I feel it is important to show people who the victims are, then you can contradict the government’s idea that everyone killed is a highly dangerous criminal, which is something difficult to believe when you see that the majority of those killed are between the ages of 15 and 22.”